wazuh/wazuh-documentation/source/user-manual/registering/use-registration-service.rst

 This is the easiest method to register agents.
 It doesn't require any kind of authorization or host verification.
 To do so, follow these steps:

-On the agents, run the ``agent-auth`` program, using the manager's IP address:
+1. On the agents, run the ``agent-auth`` program, using the manager's IP address.

   a.
 For Linux systems: